AztecProtocol/aztec-packages/docs/docs/developers/contracts/references/storage/shared_state.md

 title: Shared State
 ---

-This page covers an advanced type of state called shared state, which is public state that can also be accessed in private (and hence _shared_ by both domains).
+This page covers an advanced type of state called shared state, which is public state that can also be read in private (and hence _shared_ by both domains).
 It is highly recommended that you're familiar with both [private](./private_state.md) and [public](./public_state.md) state before reading this page.

 ## Overview and Motivation